sohwencong/Descriptive-Analytics-Project/README.md

 ## Objectives
 * **Role**: A business analyst in an apparel company.
 * **Goals**:
-1. To identify a business issue, given a dataset.
+    a.
+To identify a business issue, given a dataset.
-2. To document and to perform data exploration and data extract, transform, and load (ETL) to build a dimensional model
+    b.
+To document and to perform data exploration and data extract, transform, and load (ETL) to build a dimensional model
-3. To create interactive data visualizations (charts, reports and dashboards)
+    c.
+To create interactive data visualizations (charts, reports and dashboards)
-4. To document and to present the business insights and recommendations
+    d.
+To document and to present the business insights and recommendations

 ## Steps
 1. The dataset consisted of 13 files of various formats (MS Excel, CSV and XML).